 While we all know that regular eye exams can help detect warning signs of disease and prevent vision loss, many people fail to seek medical attention when there is an acute problem with the eye.
-Dr. Dianna Leong and Dr. Anh Bui have a few tips to help you know when to seek urgent medical eye care.
+Dr. Dianna Leong, Dr. Anh Bui and Dr. Elizabeth Yan have a few tips to help you know when to seek urgent medical eye care.
 Fortunately, Alberta Health Care covers for all medical eye exams with your optometrist, and can perhaps save you a trip to the ER.

 Here are seven eye symptoms that should be checked out by an eye doctor immediately, as they could indicate a serious underlying condition that could threaten your vision.
 Remember, even if you think the issue is minor, getting proper medical attention could be vital to saving your vision.